Darakhsh1999/arrive-demo/README.md

 ## TODO

-- [ ] tsne analysis of data w.r.t account type
+- [ ] Final data cleaning and user aggregation
 - [ ] Simple detection functions
+- [ ] Implement a supervised learning model (KNN and Random Forest) perform prediction CV
-- [ ] Implement a supervised learning model and check logits on private users and separate lower confidence users
+- [ ] Train a model on both data.
+Check logits on users labeled as  private users and separate lower confidence users, these should indicate business use case since model's prediction is not aligned with the true label